datasciencecampus/nature_engagement_phase2/area_predictions_for_protected_landscapes/README.md

 # Workflow 2- Area Predictions for Protected Landscapes
 This worfklow details the steps needed to make predictions for larger geographic areas as opposed to the point estimates outlined in Workflow 1.
-The worfklow comprises of:
+The worfklow is carried out in Visitors_protected_landscapes.ipynb and comprises of:

 1. Identifying areas of overlap between the protected landscapes and the location of people counters
 2. Clustering the protected landscapes based on socio-demographic features,